An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Verifying the conditions of the zero density theorem for families of Dedekind zeta functions

-\begin{remark} Note that for each $1 \leq j \leq s$, the uniformity of the convexity bounds assumed in Condition \ref{KM_condition} \ref{item4} with respect to $m_j$ is critically reliant on the fact that our family of fields share a fixed degree and a fixed Galois group of the Galois closure. \end{remark}
+\begin{remark} Note that for each $1 \leq j \leq s$, the uniformity of the convexity bounds assumed in Condition \ref{KM_condition} \ref{item4} with respect to $m_j$ is critically reliant on the fact that within a family $Z_n^\Iscr(\Q,G;X)$, all fields share a fixed degree and a fixed Galois group of the Galois closure. \end{remark}